Pranjal1505/project/README.md

 # Note : File Types Supported
 - Image formats: .png, .bmp
 - Data types: Text, Images, Videos, Documents (any file type)

+# License
+This project is intended for educational and research use only.